zehua-wu/SegTaskTeam50/README.md

 ## Project Overview

 **SegTaskTeam50** is a semantic segmentation project based on **State Space Model, SegFormer and DeepLabV3+**.
 It provides a modular and extensible code structure, covering the complete workflow from data loading to model training.
-The project is designed for various semantic segmentation scenarios.
+The project is designed for transportation semantic segmentation scenarios.

 ---